 The Qaysariya Bazaar of Isfahan

-Jean Chardin, a French jeweler and traveler depicted the gate of the Qaysariya bazaar in his book.
+Jean Chardin, a French jeweler, and traveler depicted the gate of the Qaysariya bazaar in his book.
 Significantly, he noted that the symbol of Sagittarius could be found in several places.
 One version is on the wall of Tabarak castle of Isfahan.
 Another is on the walls of Ali Gholi Agha’s bathhouse of Isfahan and the Ganjali-Khan bathhouse of Kerman.
 The symbol is also seen on a pair of lacquer-painted doors.
-These date back to the Safavid period.
-Furthermore, Portland and Frankfurt museums store two tile panels, which are very similar to the tile panel of Qayṣariya gate.
+This dates back to the Safavid period.
+Furthermore, Portland and Frankfurt museums store two tile panels, which are very similar to the tile panel of the Qayṣariya gate.

 We see Sagittarius and other zodiac images on the vaulted ceiling of Qusayr Amra.
 Together they are the first examples of astronomical signs in the Islamic period.
 However, many museums hold metal works, potteries, and tiles with zodiac images in their stores.
 One such is this basin from the Metropolitan Museum of Art.

-The depiction of the Archer in the tile panel
+Depiction of the Archer in the Tile Panel

 This tile panel also includes a number of arabesques and flowers.
 Arabesques are curved lines that combine with intertwining elements such as flowers and leaves thus creating abstract forms.
 We see decorative arabesque patterns on the tiles of mosques, schools, and other buildings from the Islamic period.
 A tile panel installed on spandrels of the gate of Atiq (Jame) mosque of Isfahan in the Qajar era also includes arabesques.
 The eight star-shaped dots distributed in this same panel represent the eight bright stars of the Sagittarius constellation.
 Therefore, the tile panel is a representation of the Sagittarius constellation.